What is a battery management system?

 In short, a BMS is a combination of hardware and software components that function as your battery’s “brain” and protect the longevity and health of your battery.

 Most importantly, if a severe fault or condition occurs, the BMS will shut down the device to ensure safety and prevent any possibility of fire.

 What is a BMS and Why is It Necessary in Portable Power Stations?

 There are many different battery chemistries you might opt for in a portable power station.
-But there are many reasons why lithium-ion batteries — specifically LiFePO4 batteries — are an industry favourite.
+But there are many reasons why lithium-ion batteries — specifically LiFePO4 batteries — are an industry favorite.

 Portable power stations equipped with a lithium-ion or LFP battery require a BMS for numerous reasons.
 The most crucial are:

 - Calculating charge level

 - Staying within safe operating parameters

 - Extending the cycle life of the battery

 - Acting as a fail-safe if a system failure or unsafe conditions arise